 The paranormal and supernatural are a range of unexplained phenomena.
 These unknowns include ghosts and apparitions to unidentified flying objects and alien contacts.
 Are these the same thing, but we interpret them differently?

 These may be glimpses into other realms of reality.
 The frame of reference depends on the programming of your worldview.
 If you expect to see aliens, you see an alien if something unexplained appears.
-However, if you expect to see angels, then the same phenomenon is an angel.
+However, if you anticipate angels, then the same phenomenon is an angel.

 Above all, it’s your cultural background and cultural programming level that will determine how you frame unknown phenomena.
 That’s why it’s essential to free yourself as much as possible from the cultural narrative.
 Doing this takes some effort because we live when social programming and propaganda have saturated almost every corner of the globe.